LSB: Local Self-Balancing MCMC in Discrete Spaces: Introduction

-This work focuses on MCMC strategies for the purely discrete domain.
-Specifically, (i) we introduce a new parametrization for a family of proposal distributions, called locally balanced proposals, which have been recently studied in~\citep{zanella2020informed}, (ii) we define an objective function based on mutual information, which reduces the distance between the proposal and the target distribution and also reduces the statistical dependence between consecutive samples, and (iii) we devise a learning procedure to adapt the parameters of the proposal to the target distribution using our objective.
-The resulting procedure, called the Local Self-Balancing sampler (LSB), automatically discovers an optimal locally balanced proposal, with the advantage of reducing the amount of user intervention and of improving the overall sampling efficiency, both in terms of convergence speed and mixing time.
+In this work, we propose an adaptation strategy for local MCMC.
+Specifically, we introduce (i) a new parametrization for locally balanced proposals, (ii) a new objective function based on mutual information to compute the statistical dependence between consecutive samples, and (iii) a learning procedure to adapt the parameters of the proposal to the target distribution using our proposed objective.
+The resulting procedure, called the Local Self-Balancing sampler (LSB), automatically discovers a locally balanced proposal with the advantage of reducing the number of target evaluations required to converge.
+Furthermore, we show that our framework generalizes over two recent works~\cite{zanella2020informed} and~\cite{grathwohl2021oops}.
+We conduct experiments on energy-based models and Markov networks, and show that LSB queries the oracle distribution in a more efficient way compared to recent local MCMC samplers.

-We provide some empirical analysis of sampling from the 2D Ising model and from Bayesian networks and show that in some cases LSB is able to halve the number of iterations required to converge, while achieving similar mixing performance to~\citep{zanella2020informed}.
+In summary, the key contributions of the work are: \begin{itemize} \item A parametrization of locally balanced proposals, which enables to reduce proposal selection into a learning problem. \item The use of mutual information as a criterion to learn the proposal distribution and accelerate MCMC. \item An estimator to efficiently compute the mutual information objective and to enable efficient learning. \end{itemize}

-We start by providing some background on locally balanced proposal distributions (Section~\ref{sec:back}), we introduce LSB by describing the parametrizations, the objective and the learning procedure (Section~\ref{sec:lsb}), we discuss the related work (Section~\ref{sec:related}) and the experiments (Section~\ref{sec:experiments}), and finally we conclude by highlighting the main limitations of LSB and possible future directions (Section~\ref{sec:conclusion}).
+We start by providing some background on locally balanced proposal distributions (Section~\ref{sec:back}), we introduce LSB by describing the parametrizations, the objective and the learning procedure (Section~\ref{sec:lsb}), we discuss the related work (Section~\ref{sec:related}) and the experiments (Section~\ref{sec:experiments}), and finally we conclude by highlighting the main limitations of LSB and the possible future directions (Section~\ref{sec:conclusion}).

 {